 The glowing firelight, a kettle steaming and murmuring to itself, great soup to feast on...but it ruins the effect if the glass on your CSA approved airtight wood stove is dirty.

 They say in the pamphlets things like; the flames will keep the soot from building up, making this completely maintenance free!
 They lie.

-My wood stove serves many purposes; mainly it's heat for my tiny house, but it also is an additional cooking surface, ideal for things like cooking rice in the pressure cooker (takes only a few minutes) and soup which can cook for hours making the house smell amazing.
+My wood stove serves many purposes; mainly it's heat for my little house, but it also is an additional cooking surface, ideal for things like cooking rice in the pressure cooker (takes only a few minutes) and soup which can cook for hours making the house smell amazing.

 But it's more than that.
 It's also hypnotic and restful to watch the flickering of the flames.

 We refer to it as another TV, and find ourselves gazing into the fire.

 But it ruins the effect when you can barely see them through the build up of gunk.

 So get ready to discover the simplest method ever to cleaning the glass.
 It's tempered, which means you don't want to do anything to scratch it.

 This has to be done when the stove is cold - putting cold water on a hot window will crack it, catastrophically.

 Take two squares of paper towel, and get it wet under the tap.
 Squeeze out any excess - it really only needs to be dampened.